Absence of positive eigenvalues of magnetic Schr\"odinger operators: Dilations and the magnetic virial theorem

 \begin{remark} Slightly informally, an alternatively way to derive \eqref{eq:kato-virial} is as follows: For $u,w\in\calC^\infty_0(\R^d)$, which is dense in the domain of $P-A$, the quadratic form $\La u , x\cdot\nabla V w \Ra $ is given as a distribution by

 since the vector potential $A$ is in the Poincar\'e gauge and $P=-i\nabla$.
 Under the conditions on $V$ this extends to all $\varphi\in \calD(P-A)$. \end{remark}

 \begin{corollary} Assume that the magnetic field $B$ satisfies assumptions \ref{ass-B-mild-int} and \ref{ass-B-rel-bounded}, $A$ is the magnetic vector-potential in the Poincar\'e gauge, and the potential $V$ splits as $V=V_1+V_2$ where $V_1$ and $|x|^2V_1^2$ are relatively form bounded with respect to $(P-A)^2$ and the distribution $ x\cdot\nabla V_2$ extend to a quadratic form which is form bounded with respect to $(P-A)^2$.
-Then the virial of $V$ is given by
+Then

 for all $\varphi\in\calD(P-A)$. \end{corollary} \begin{proof} Simply combine Lemma \ref{lem:xgradv} and Lemma \ref{lem-kato-virial}. \end{proof}